DSchroer/drone-convert-templates/README.md

 Simplify and share your drone pipeline steps using templates.
 Rather than copy-pasting large steps between projects, define a template and reference it.

+The `drone-convert-templates` acts as a [conversion extension](https://docs.drone.io/extensions/conversion/).
+When a built starts, it is sent the build pipeline source then it loads the templates and returns a full build with all the template data filled in.
+It loads the templates from an external server so they are easy to modify.

+**NOTE**: This plugin assumes that you are in a trusted self hosted environment.

 ## Example

-Reference a template step by creating a step using the `template` keyword.
+Reference a template by creating a step using the `template` keyword.
 This will be converted by the plugin and return a filled out build step.

 `.drone.yml`: